sweetest-framework/sweetest/GUIDELINES.md

 #### Add the `given` function

 Let's start with the `givenExistingUser` function. `given` is used for setting up preconditions.
 In the prototypical sequence of "arrange", "act", "assert", this is the first step.
-The naming makes that apparent.
+The prefix makes that apparent and easy to look up.

-In most cases `given` will define the behavior of the system before we really start interacting with the production system (the "acting") and thus controls the behavior of the mocks or fakes we have in our test system:
+In most cases `given` will define the behavior of the system before we really start interacting with the production system (the "acting" part) and thus controls the behavior of the mocks or fakes we have in our test system:

 ```kotlin
 fun givenExistingUser(email: String, password: String, authToken: AuthToken) {